 If any processing of personal data is carried out by a service provider, the relevant department of the Office, acting as data controller, will monitor and verify the implementation of the organisational and technical security measures required to ensure compliance with Regulation (EU) 2018/1725.

-6. How can you access your personal information and, if necessary, correct it?
+6. How can you obtain access to information concerning you and, if necessary, rectify it?
 How can you receive your data?
-How can you request that your personal data be erased, or restrict or object to its processing?
+How can you request that your personal data be erased, or restriction or object to its processing?

-You have the right to access, rectify, erase, and receive your personal data, as well as restrict its processing or object to the same, as provided in Articles 17 to 24 of Regulation (EU) 2018/1725.
+You have the right to access, rectify, erase, and receive your personal data, as well as to restrict and object to the processing of you data, in the cases foreseen by Articles 17 to 24 of the Regulation (EU) 2018/1725.

 If you would like to exercise any of these rights, please send a written query explicitly stating your request to the delegated data controller as indicated in section 9 below.